GavinScoville/GavinScoville/_posts/2025-11-12-SSS-Report.md

  - No Doppler shifting from currents and no wind–wave interactions

 **Next Steps:**
-My next goal is to build a wave model capable of simulating multi-spectrum wave–wave interactions, diffraction, and refraction using PDEs.
+My next goal is to build a wave model capable of simulating multi-spectrum wave–wave interactions, diffraction, and refraction using Navier-Stokes equations.
 Maybe on a Geodesic grid.
 It may be a while.

 **Email List Serve**
 This project started as a way to get automatic emails when the waves near Bellingham look good for surfing.
 The model updates every 15 minutes, sends out an email if need be, and creates a historical archive of training data.
 Please contact me if you want to be on the automatic email serve (~5 emails a month in the winter).